seancorfield/usermanager-example/README.md

 On this branch, it is being migrated to the [Polylith](https://polylith.gitbook.io/) architecture:

+Step 3 in progress:

+* In preparation for adding a lot more `components` as I refactor the code, switch back to the more standard `interface` naming convention from `api` which worked for the somewhat monolithic component identified in Step 2.
+So `usermanager.usermanager.interface` is the main component entry point and `usermanager.usermanager.model` implements that `interface`.

 Step 2:

 * The application has now been split into `bases/web` and `components/usermanager`, namespaces have been updated to reflect the full split (`usermanager.web.main` and `usermanager.usermanager.api` are the two entry points; the old `usermanager.model.user-manager` is now `usermanager.usermanager.model` to implement the `api`).